intelligentnet/news/README.md

 -	Install latest Rust compiler with rustup
 -	Edit the env file and run: . ./env in shell
 -	Edit prompt.html file for your URL and desired appearance
+-	Create a 'gen' directory for receiving generated files

 Run the server with :

 	cargo run --release

+The Web site is available at https://<my URL>/news

 Enjoy.